-2. Amendment Violating Calendar Rule Will Be Ruled Out; Example on Appropriations Bill. - Where the house adopted a calendar rule for the appropriations bill requiring that all increases in spending be equally offset by decreases in spending, an amendment that would have increased spending by \$554 million but would have decreased spending only by \$100.5 million was out of order.
+2. Amendment Violating Calendar Rule Will Be Ruled Out; Examples on Appropriations Bill. - Where the house adopted a calendar rule for the appropriations bill requiring that all increases in spending be equally offset by decreases in spending, an amendment that would have increased spending by \$554 million but would have decreased spending only by \$100.5 million was out of order.
 86 H. Jour.
 1044-1045 (2019).
+Where the house adopted a calendar rule for the appropriations bill requiring that all increases in spending be equally offset by decreases in spending, an amendment can offset increases only from an item's available appropriations remaining after adoption of all prior amendments to that item and not from the amount reported by the committee.
+87 H. Jour.
+3d C.S.
+175 (2021).